 Building a Business Capability Model is part science, part art.
 It is also not a minor undertaking, so it is essential to adopt an incremental and iterative approach to its development, based on the priorities of the business.

 In the case of an existing organisation, the first step is to identify the existing capabilities.
-This is often approached as a top-down exercise, but it is easier to create a basic framework and then refine this from the bottom up, by talking to the business about the capabilities they require in a particular area.
+This is often approached as a top-down exercise, but it is easier to create a basic framework and then refine this from the bottom up, by talking to the business about the capabilities they require in a particular business area.
+Typically this is driven by the current priorities of the business.

 If developing a new Business Model, then the Business Capabilities should be defined as part of the Business Model and Strategy.
 If using the Business Model Canvas, replace the “Key Activities” and Key Resources” with the Business Capability Model view, initially only focusing on the key Business Capabilities required to deliver the Business Model.